-Luxembourg is going to use the PEPPOL network for B2G e-invoicing.
-In order to be part of the PEPPOL network and be able to send invoices to public entities in Luxembourg, a company has to be connected to a PEPPOL Access Point.
-This is a specialized e-invoicing service provider certified by the PEPPOL network, which complies with the requirements of the PEPPOL network by converting an invoice into the necessary PEPPOL BIS 3.0 format and transferring it through the standard PEPPOL channel (AS4).
+Luxembourg uses the PEPPOL network for B2G e-invoicing.
+To be part of the PEPPOL network and send invoices to public entities in Luxembourg, a company must be connected to a PEPPOL Access Point.
+The Access Point company should be specialized provider of e-invoicing services certified by the PEPPOL network, which meets PEPPOL requirements by converting invoices to the necessary PEPPOL BIS 3.0 format and sending them via the standard PEPPOL channel (AS4).

 If your company is based or has branches in Serbia, you need to start preparing your billing and tax systems to comply with the new requirements.
 Click on the button below to get in touch with one of our experts.